 When rotating at normal operating speed, the hybrid labyrinth seal pushes any fluid trying to exit the controlled fluid cavity back into the seal cavity.
 The speed range required will depend on the specific seal chosen but, like the standard labyrinth seal, high speeds are required to maintain consistent operation.
 The seal is also open to contaminants entering from the outside environment, and the seal will push these contaminants into the seal cavity during operation.
 The rotating element and the stationary element in the labyrinth seal must also remain axially aligned during operation and any axial movement between the two elements or vibration in the application can cause the seal to leak.

-Centrifugal pressure seals are non-contact seals that utilize a rotating chamber within the seal to develop internal pressures and pump the sealing fluid back into the controlled fluid cavity.
+Centrifugal pressure seals are non-contact shaft seals that utilize a rotating chamber within the seal to develop internal pressures and pump the sealing fluid back into the controlled fluid cavity.
 (See Figure 3).

 The double seal illustrated in Figure 3 will pump the contaminants out of the seal from the nonfluid side of the seal as well as pump the lubricating fluid back into the controlled fluid cavity.